eclipse-pass/pass-documentation/community/developer-guidelines.md

 ## Getting Involved

 * Welcome to the PASS community!
 There are many ways to participate: trying out the PASS software, letting us know about bugs, suggesting documentation updates, or contributing code.
 After you’ve read this guide, if you have questions, please send us a message on our [Google Group](https://groups.google.com/g/pass-general), and we will be in touch shortly!
+* Looking for a place to start contributing?
+Our [SonarQube Cloud](https://sonarcloud.io/organizations/eclipse-pass) has a list of bugs/issues.
 * We primarily use Slack to communicate about PASS development.
 To be invited to our Slack workspace, please send us a message on our [Google Group](https://groups.google.com/g/pass-general).
 * Contributing to the project begins as a [contributor](https://www.eclipse.org/projects/handbook/#contributing-contributors) and may lead to being a [committer](https://www.eclipse.org/projects/handbook/#roles-cm).
 Whether you are a `contributor` or `committer`, you will need to sign up for an [Eclipse account](https://accounts.eclipse.org/user/login).
     * A `contributor` can add to and improve PASS by creating issues and submitting pull requests.
 You’ll find more information about both of these tasks below.